Factbox - Possible successors to Japan PM Kan

 SUMIO MABUCHI

-The 51-year-old former transport minister told Reuters in July that Japan should reduce its reliance on nuclear power but that public debate is needed on whether to completely stop using it.
+The 51-year old former transport minister told Reuters in July that Japan should reduce its reliance on nuclear power but that public debate is needed whether to rule it out entirely.

 Mabuchi has also urged the Bank of Japan to adopt a policy of quantitative easing to escape deflation and underwrite bonds to be issued to pay for rebuilding tsunami-hit northeast Japan.